 If you’re going to succeed long-term at earning a good income through FBA, you have to realize you can’t be the only one to do everything in your business.
 Some aspects of your business are $100/hour tasks (think finding new inventory).
 Other aspects of running an FBA business are minimum wage jobs (think prepping and shipping inventory).
 If you are doing the minimum wage jobs yourself in your business, you are not going to be able to scale your business to earn a good income in the long run.
 You need to outsource certain tasks, so that you can focus your time and energy on high dollar tasks.

 If you buy inventory based solely on today’s Amazon sales rank and today’s Amazon price, your business is going to fail.
 You will end up spending a lot of time and money building up your FBA inventory, only to see it sit and grow stale in the warehouse.
 You will watch numerous sellers come in on a product as your competition, and you will think those other sellers are tanking the price – when in fact, you bought the item at a high point in price when other sellers were out of stock, and the “tanking” price is just the price falling back to equilibrium with supply and demand.
-You will have high long-term storage fees, and you will have to remove large amounts of inventory to liquidate at a loss.
+You will have inventory that takes forever to see (if ever) and you will have to end up removing large amounts of inventory to liquidate at a loss.

 Sounds grim, right?
 But there’s an easy solution: Start making your sourcing decisions based on historical pricing and sales rank data.
-This will require using Keepa or CamelCamelCamel data to make sourcing decisions.
-You can get started learning more about how to read Keepa graphs at this blog post and how to read Camel graphs at this blog post.
+This will require using Keepa data to make sourcing decisions.
+You can get started learning more about how to read Keepa graphs at this blog post.

 4. You’re not taking calculated risks.